T-REX-XP/pp-metadataDropdown-pcf/README.md

 # pp-metadataDropdown-pcf

-This is PCF control with dynamic data querying functionality based on Dataverse Web API.
+This is `virtual` PCF control with dynamic data querying functionality based on Dataverse Web API.
 It allows creating a custom lookup to render the metadata dropdown such as entities, publishers, and solutions.

 It really helps when you would like to create a custom configuration page.